 The Independent Expert wants to implement this mandate in a participatory manner in close collaboration with experts from States, international financial institutions and other human rights mechanisms, including experts from National Human Rights Institutions, civil society organizations, scholars and professional organizations working in the field of social and human rights impact assessment.
-As a first step, the Independent Expert is undertaking a mapping of existing human rights impact assessment tools and guidance documents that could or have already been applied in the context of economic reform, austerity and fiscal consolidation policies.
-This will inform his next thematic report to the Human Rights Council to be presented in March 2018.
+As a first step, the Independent Expert undertook a mapping of existing human rights impact assessment tools and guidance documents that could or have already been applied in the context of economic reform, austerity and fiscal consolidation policies.

-The Independent Expert is organising an expert workshop in Geneva on 9 November 2017.
-This workshop convenes experts from the human rights and development fields to discuss the Independent Expert’s project to develop guiding principles on human rights impacts assessments for economic reform policies.
-This workshop will inform his next thematic report to be presented to the Human Rights Council.
+The Independent Expert organised an expert workshop in Geneva on 9 November 2017.
+This workshop convened experts from the human rights and development fields to discuss the Independent Expert’s project to develop guiding principles on human rights impacts assessments for economic reform policies with a view of informing his thematic report to be presented to the Human Rights Council.
 The programme, concept note and other relevant information related to the workshop are available here.

 Mr. Bohoslavsky would like to thank all stakeholders for the submissions received.

 The call for contributions was available in

 English, French and Spanish and submissions received are listed below.

 Other contributions and additional literature